-On the left in blue with white icons are the different objects we use in ML studio such as projects, Experiments, Web services, Jupyter Notebooks, Data Sets, Trained Models and Settings.
+On the left in blue with white icons are the different objects we use in ML studio such as Projects, Experiments, Web services, Jupyter Notebooks, Data Sets, Trained Models and Settings.

+To start this tutorial we’ll begin with a blank experiment.
+Click on the white plus sign on the bottom toolbar and select blank experiment: